AlexanderHarley/haskell_tutorials/category_theory/03-examples-categories-orders-monoids.md

 ```

 There is only one homset, `M(m, m)`.
 This is a Set of arrows that goes from `m` to `m`.
 There is only one homset, as there is only object.
 This is a sort of reflexive homset.

+This homset is a Set, so we have a Category and a Set - This Category defines a Set.
+You take any 2 elements in this Set and they correspond to arrows, but there is a 3rd element in this Set.